-Keeping traveller's information safe and secure is a top priority and a core company value for us at Skyscanner.
-We welcome the contribution of external security researchers and look forward to rewarding them for their invaluable contribution to the security of all Skyscanner travellers.
+Keeping traveller's information safe and secure is a top priority for Skyscanner.
+We welcome the contribution of security researchers and look forward to rewarding them for their invaluable contribution to the security of all Skyscanner travellers.

-We invite researchers to test the Skyscanner website and mobile apps in line with the process and principles set out in this brief.
+We invite researchers to test the Skyscanner website and mobile apps in line with the principles set out in this brief.

-We encourage thorough proof-of-concept/replication of the bug, including videos, images, and a description of the business impact.
+We request thorough proof-of-concept/replication of the bug, including videos, images, and a description of the business impact.
 These will all factor into our bounty decision-making process.